 From SPF 30 to SPF 50, you’re still talking about coverage in the 90th percentile.
 The few percentage differences don’t make that much of a difference unless you’re looking at the price tag.

-There is no sunscreen that will protect you from a nuclear blast, which is sometimes what the advertising content would like to make you think.
+There is no sunscreen for face that will protect you from a nuclear blast, which is sometimes what the advertising content would like to make you think.

 Whether you’re using a lower or higher number SPF, sunscreen usually wears off in about two hours.
 It must be reapplied in order to stay effective.
 The level of protection does not increase the time you can spend in the sun usually.